georgeneokq/agno-agui-test/README.md

 ### Each agent emits AG-UI RunFinishedEvent

-**Note that the current fix will output all agents' output as is, instead of outputting only the team coordinator's output.
-This may not always be desired, especially in collaborate mode, and should preferably be made configurable through a configuration/parameter.**

 Reception of message stream in CopilotKit ends prematurely when interacting with a Team.
 This is due to how AGUIApp emits AG-UI completion events even though there are still agents in the team left to process the messages.

 First part of the fix can be found in `app/agui/utils.py`, `async_stream_agno_response_as_agui_events` function.